ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/configuartions.md

 Optional
 {: .label .label-blue }

-Container and DOM configuration options allow you to control **how and where** the Autosuggest container is rendered in the DOM.
-These settings help align Autosuggest with your application’s markup structure, styling conventions, and testing requirements.
+Container and DOM configuration options allow you to control **how and where** the new Autosuggest SDK container is rendered in the DOM.
+These settings help align the new Autosuggest SDK with your application’s markup structure, styling conventions, and testing requirements.
 You can also provide a custom template to fully override the default UI and render suggestions according to your design and layout requirements.

 ### Default